cmhh/dockerdevtalk/docker/development/README.md

 docker build -t development .
 ```

 When running the container, if we wish to connect via SSH, we need to pass in our publish SSH key at runtime via the environment variable `PUB_KEY`.
 Doing it at runtime means that our compiled image does not contain our key, which would obviously be problematic.
-Assuming our public key is contained in `$HOME/.ssh/id_rsa.pub`, we start an instance of the image as follows:
+Assuming our public key is contained in `$HOME/.ssh/id_rsa.pub` and private key is contained in `$HOME/.ssh/id_rsa`, we start an instance of the image as follows:

 ```bash
 docker run -d --rm --name development \